-Raw chocolate is literally that; unprocessed and not heated above 42°c/118°f – which means, all ingredients including the beans, liquor/paste, butter and powder are not heated above 42°c/118°f except when they naturally heat up during the fermentation process.
+Raw chocolate is unprocessed and not roasted.
+Which means, all ingredients including the beans, liquor/paste, butter and powder are not heated above 42°c/118°f except when they naturally heat up during the fermentation process.

 You might be wondering what’s the point of that?
 Well, heating most foods has been shown to destroy vital vitamins, nutrients and minerals that are essential for our bodies.
 You know that saying “ Let food be thy medicine and medicine be thy food” ?
 Well, this is what’s it’s referring to, getting as much from our food as possible to support our bodies.

 And if you are wondering how it gets its flavour and sweetness, it’s all down to a few happy companions, like coconut sugar, lucuma and xylitol.
 All nature and as unrefined as possible.
 In some cases, they are suitable for diabetics and those following a low gi diet.

 Does it taste the same as regular chocolate?
 Thank goodness no. It tastes better.
 Why?
 Made correctly it has the same snap and shine as its cooked counterparts and, by using all natural ingredients, it leaves you feeling uplifted instead of weighed down, heavy and lethargic.

 Here are some other reasons why you might be interested in making your own raw chocolate:

 - It’s fun to do and fun to share – Chocolate always brings people together and making it just deepens that experience to those you care for.
 You can make chocolate with your children, your friends and incorporate it into your business, if you so desire.